What is a premium in insurance

 Purchasing life insurance means that you are getting coverage to safeguard your family’s future in case of an untimely death.
 Payments are known as premiums.
 It keeps the policy active until the time when your family needs to claim the death benefit.

-The amount of premium is set by the insurer, and it’s based on several factors such as age, health status, length of coverage type, and add-on or riders.
+The amount of premium in insurance is set by the insurer, and it’s based on several factors such as age, health status, length of coverage type, and add-on or riders.
 After signing a policy and payment of the first premium, the coverage is set for the policy’s entire term.

 - There are six crucial factors to remember that will set premium rates such as age, type of policy, length, health, and additional feature